geekan/MetaGPT-docs/src/guide/faq.md

 - **How to change the investment amount?**

-  You can view all commands by typing `python startup.py --help`
+  You can view all commands by typing `metagpt --help`

 - **Which version of Python is more stable?**